 Other legislation that contributes to the deployment of solar:

 Public Law 2019, Chapter 298 (LD 1181 An Act To Reduce Electricity Costs through Nonwires Alternatives) established the position of nonwires alternatives coordinator within the Office of the Public Advocate.
-The coordinator is responsible for reviewing certain proposed transmission and distribution projects and identifying whether alternatives, which could include deployment of solar or other DERs in some cases, could more cost-effectively meet the system need.
+The coordinator is responsible for reviewing certain proposed transmission and distribution projects and identifying whether alternatives, which could include deployment of solar in some cases, could more cost-effectively meet the system need.
 See the Office of the Public Advocate’s annual report for details.

 Public Law 2019, Chapter 16 (LD 91 An Act To Eliminate Gross Metering) eliminated gross metering and reinstated net metering, or net energy billing.
 Gross metering required all electricity generated by rooftop PV systems be metered, even if it was being consumed on-site.
 In contrast, net metering is more supportive of rooftop solar and other distributed generation resources, providing a one-to-one credit for electricity generation sent to the grid without the need to meter generation consumed on-site.